Tips and resources

 Find a local bike-friendly Facebook group

-There are lots of bike-friendly Facebook groups such as ‘People Who Ride Bikes – Melbourne‘ where you can ask questions and get local tips & advice about riding locally.
+There are lots of bike-friendly Facebook groups such as ‘People Who Ride Bikes – Melbourne‘ or ‘Melbourne Bike Paths‘ where you can ask questions and get tips & advice about riding locally.
 Simply do a quick search and you’re sure to find a group based in your local area with lots of other bike riders keen to give advice.